 Core Working Group

 Groundswell’s Core Working Group (CWG) is Groundswell's primary decision-making and oversight body.
 The CWG is charged with supporting and overseeing Groundswell’s mission, structure and work plan.
-Currently six individuals serve on Groundswell’s Core Working Group: Alisa Del Tufo, Amaka Okechukwu, Amy Starecheski, Nissa Chan, Sarah K. Loose, and Shane Bernardo.
+Currently eight individuals serve on Groundswell’s Core Working Group: Alisa Del Tufo, Amaka Okechukwu, Fanny García, Maggie Von Vogt, Nissa Tzun, Shefa Nola Benoit, and Sarah K. Loose.

-Groundswell Co-Coordinators Amaka Okechukwu and Sarah K. Loose serve as "bottom-liners" for the network as a whole, responsible for making sure that everyone else in the network (including CWG members and working group members) have the support and information they need in order to implement Groundswell's workplan and achieve our collective goals.
+Groundswell Co-Coordinators Fanny García and Maggie Von Vogt serve as "bottom-liners" for the network as a whole, responsible for making sure that everyone else in the network (including CWG members and working group members) have the support and information they need in order to implement Groundswell's workplan and achieve our collective goals.